baylahnm/nbcon-v0/apps/web/ENV_VERIFICATION.md

 **What is MCP?**
 - MCP (Model Context Protocol) enables integration with external tools and services
-- Allows NBCON PRO to connect to MCP servers for enhanced AI capabilities and tool access
+- Allows nbcon.ai to connect to MCP servers for enhanced AI capabilities and tool access
 - **Status:** ⚠️ **DOCUMENTED BUT NOT IMPLEMENTED** - Feature is planned but code doesn't exist yet

 **Current Status:**